Differences between fixed and adjustable rate loans

-During the early amortization period of a fixed-rate loan, a large percentage of your monthly payment pays interest, and a significantly smaller percentage toward principal.
-As you pay , more of your payment is applied to principal.
+During the early amortization period of a fixed-rate loan, most of your payment goes toward interest, and a significantly smaller part toward principal.
+That gradually reverses as the loan ages.

-You can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose these types of loans when interest rates are low and they wish to lock in the low rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
+You can choose a fixed-rate loan in order to lock in a low interest rate.
+People choose fixed-rate loans because interest rates are low and they wish to lock in this lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at a good rate.
 Call First Community Bank of Central Al. at (334) 285-8850 to learn more.

-ARMs most often have their lowest, most attractive rates toward the beginning.
-They usually provide that interest rate from a month to ten years.
-You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of ARMs are best for people who will sell their house or refinance before the loan adjusts.
+ARMs usually start out at a very low rate that may increase as the loan ages.
+You've likely read about 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
+It then adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+Loans like this are best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who plan to move before the loan adjusts.